openmedlab/MIS-FM/README.md

 ## Key Features

-- A new self-supervised learning method based on Volume Fusion that is a pretext task for segmentation.
+- A new self-supervised learning method based on Volume Fusion that is a segmentation-based pretext task.
 - A new network architecture PCT-Net that combines the advantages of CNNs and Transformers.
 - A foundation model that is trained from 100k unannotated 3D CT scans.